 2. Agreement for Ben Clark Training Center Preliminary Site Analysis with Holt Architecture

-The Committee to review the agreement with Holt Architecture in the amount not to exceed \$15,280 to provide a Preliminary Site Analysis for a new classroom building for the Ben Clark Training Center.
+Recommend approving the agreement with Holt Architecture in the amount not to exceed \$15,280 to provide a Preliminary Site Analysis for a new classroom building for the Ben Clark Training Center.